ibm-cloud-docs/openwhisk/actions_web.md

 You might use this feature in a web application to store a JSON Web Token as a session cookie after a successful login.
 {: shortdesc}

-To create a web action that sets multiple cookies:
+To create a web action that sets multiple cookies,

 **Before you begin**

 Create the `demo` package and `hello` web action by completing the steps in [Creating a web action](#actions_web_example).

 1. Save the code as `hello.js`.

   ```javascript
   function main() {
     return {